her/enlighten/README.md

   * terminal.app profile - enlighten.terminal

 **In Progress:**
-  * A color scheme with multiple language support - enlighten.vim
+  * A color scheme with multiple language & highlight group support - enlighten.vim

 **TODO:**
   * Accessibility for colorblind users across all color scheme implementations.
-  * iTerm Theme
+  * iTerm theme.
+  * lightline theme.

+## Included Highlight Group

+Ruby, Python, Javascript, JSON, SQL, YAML, XML, HTML, CSS, Markdown, Shell, Vim's defaults (Language Constructs, Variable Types, C Family), netrw.

+Will add other highlight groups once the above are completed.
+Possibly next being, Perl, php.
+Also am considering other add-on syntax groups like NGINX or Docker (which would require extending vim with a syntax library for these technologies).

 ## Screenshot